charlesxu27/rainbow_piano/README.md

 # Pre-work - _Memory Game_

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Rainbow Piano** is a musical game based on the Light & Sound Memory game to apply for CodePath's SITE Program.
+Users will learn to play the piano by repeating back the pattern they hear!

 Submitted by: **Charles Xu**